fosskers/curse-of-strahd/cos/patrina.md

 However, it was Patrina who approached Strahd.

+> When a dusk elf named Patrina Velikovna came knocking on Strahd's door ...
+> Rahadin was suspicious of her motives. ...
+She told [Strahd] of a vault of
+> forbidden lore called the Amber Temple ...
+>
+> *Page 237, Rahadin*

 > In life ... [she] was nearly a match for Strahd's powers.
 She felt a great
 > bond with him and asked to solemnize that bond in a dark marriage.
 >